Land registration (Scots law): The 1979 act and the 'Midas touch'

-Example Two: Neighbouring Properties
+Example two: Neighbouring properties

 F and G live as neighbours on separate farms in Clackmannanshire.
 Their farms have been owned by F and G's family for generations, so each land has not yet been registered in the Land Register of Scotland.
-At the rear of their properties is woodlands which belong to G as part of his title recorded in the General Register of Sasines.
-However, as there has never been any dispute over the ownership of the woodland, F believes this woodlands to be part of his land.
+At the rear of their properties are woodlands that belong to G as part of his title recorded in the General Register of Sasines.
+However, as there has never been any dispute over the ownership of the woodlands, F believes these woodlands to be part of his land.

-F, after a failed harvest, decides to give up the farming life and move to Stirling with his family, so he puts the farm up for sale and receives an offer from a Buyer, H. H pays the purchase price and receives a valid disposition from F for the farm and its land, including the woodland as F believes it to be his to sell.
-As the property is registered in the General Register of Sasines, the farm and its lands must be added to the Land Register as a first registration (see above).
+F, after a failed harvest, decides to give up the farming life and move to Stirling with his family, so he puts the farm up for sale and receives an offer from a buyer, H. H pays the purchase price and receives a valid disposition from F for the farm and its land, including the woodland as F believes it to be his to sell.
+As the property is registered in the General Register of Sasines, the farm and its lands must be added to the Land Register as a first registration.
 The Keeper, following the narration of the disposition (which includes the woodlands within the boundaries of the title) creates a Title Sheet for the property and delineates the property's boundaries on the cadastral map.
-Importantly, she includes the woodlands into the Title Sheet and lists H as owner.
+Importantly, the woodlands are included in the Title Sheet and H is listed as owner.
 In the meantime, H moves onto the farm and commences farming.

-G, after a failed harvest herself, decides to diversify her farming and wishes to construct an adventure course in the woodlands in order to attract visitors to the farm as an alternative method of raising income.
-She wants to fund this construction project by obtaining a secured loan from her bank in return for the bank obtaining a standard security (ie: a mortgage) in the farm.
-The Bank agrees to the loan and G signs the deeds creating a standard security in the farm.
-This standard security must now be registered in the Land Register, as its recording in the General Register of Sasines is no longer competent (see above).
-The Keeper draws up the Title Sheet for the property, enters the standard security into the Title Sheet and sends a copy to G. When the copy arrives in the post at G's farm, G is shocked to discover that the Keeper has not included the woodlands in her title as this is included in H's title.
+G, after a failed harvest, decides to diversify the farming and wishes to construct an adventure course in the woodlands in order to attract visitors to the farm as an alternative method of raising income.
+G wants to fund this construction project by obtaining a secured loan from the bank, in return for the bank obtaining a standard security (i.e. a mortgage) in the farm.
+The bank agrees to the loan and G signs the deeds creating a standard security in the farm.
+This standard security must now be registered in the Land Register, as its recording in the General Register of Sasines is no longer competent.
+The Keeper draws up the Title Sheet for the property, enters the standard security into the Title Sheet and sends a copy to G. When the copy arrives in the post at G's farm, G is shocked to discover that the Keeper has not included the woodlands in the title as this they are included in H's title.

 Who now owned the woodlands under the 1979 Act?
-H. The Keeper's 'Midas touch' at the moment of registration of H's disposition, has turned H's ownership of the woodland valid so he is the legal owner of the woodland.
+The Keeper's 'Midas touch' at the moment of registration of H's disposition, has turned H's ownership of the woodlands valid and the legal owner of the woodlands.